dev-benson-03/dev-benson-03/README.md

 ### What makes me grumpy?
 Ambiguity and disorganization.
 I thrive on clear goals and well‑structured meetings; repeated indecision or last‑minute changes make work harder for everyone.
 I also believe in being on time — whether that's a meeting, a deadline, or a basketball game (I used to be an athlete 🏀)
 ### How do I like to give feedback?
 For big‑picture topics like project direction or career growth, I prefer to talk face‑to‑face or via video to ensure we’re on the same page.
-Smaller items often get captured in comments or quick Slack messages, and I try to document to‑dos in shared project tools so they don’t get lost.
+Smaller items often get captured in comments or quick Discord messages, and I try to document to‑dos in shared project tools so they don’t get lost.
 Celebrating wins is important, so expect to hear from me when things go well!

 ### How do I like to receive feedback?
 Anytime, in any format.
-Slack or email are totally fine if that’s most comfortable, and written feedback is helpful for me to refer back to later.
+Discord or email are totally fine if that’s most comfortable, and written feedback is helpful for me to refer back to later.
 I appreciate honesty and timeliness; addressing issues early helps me improve and keeps projects running smoothly.

 ### One of my goals for the coming year:
 I'm heading into life post graduation, so now after completing my Computer Science BA, I intend on deepening my expertise in software engineering , growing my network, and continuing to break through the tech industry.
 As I am in this transition I continue to seek a full‑time tech engineering role or data analytics role after graduation.